General Procedures for the Purchase or Sale of a Property in Tenerife

 We are also experienced in dealing with properties with debts and properties which need an inheritance to be carried out.

-If you would like more information on buying or selling property in Tenerife, please email Chris Wood.
+If you would like more information on buying or selling property in Tenerife, please email the office.

 Prior to the contract

 Once you have found your home in the sun, we will apply for a “Nota Simple” from the land registry which describes the property, identifies the owners and lists any debts such as mortgages which are associated with the property.
 We also carry out debt checks on the owners so the new owners aren’t left with any surprises moths down the line after the date of their purchase!